 You may be thinking that giving up sugar or cutting out cake is enough to lose the weight you want to shed, but our metabolic health can affect us in many ways.
 For example, it might make our sleep patterns irregular, bring on cravings for certain foods and affect our energy levels, as well as making our bodies store fat rather than burn it (particularly around the middle).

 Yo-yo dieting and quick fixes will not work; they create a downward spiral.
 With strict calorie counting and denying ourselves what we want to eat, our metabolic pathways will go into decline and work against us rather than improve.

 It's important that we pay attention to what we eat because it can have a major effect on our metabolic health.
 For instance, if someone is trying to get healthier by suddenly eating healthy foods such as fruits and vegetables, they might actually end up gaining weight instead of losing it because those types of foods can cause an imbalance in the gut microbiome due to the higher sugar content compared with meat or carbs.

 Our blood sugars and the hormones that influence how much energy we burn and where weight is stored will affect how we lose weight.
 It's not about counting calories, points or sins, and calculating success based on the bathroom scales' number. – it's about the quality of the food you eat, what you eat it with and how often – It's about improving your metabolic pathways by boosting your metabolism.

 Take a look at the Metabolic Health Age Calculator.
 This will give you an idea of your current metabolic health, and you register for the FREE Metabolic Health webinar to learn the truth about the impact your food choices are having on your future health

-Please Join me in the Health HUB for a regular glass of collagen or champagne 🥂 especially on a Friday at 4 pm when I share my open and honest advice on improving your metabolic health to slow down the effects of ageing.
+Join the Health HUB for a regular glass of collagen or champagne 🥂 especially on a Friday at 4 pm when I share my open and honest advice on how to balance blood sugars to stop carvings and improve your metabolic health.